ghostbustermx/wordpress_pluggin/README.md

 == Description ==

-Create and make available a custom NOT A REST endpoint "http://localhost:/wordpress/exercise/inpsyde".
+Create and make available a custom NOT A REST endpoint "http://localhost/wordpress/exercise/inpsyde".
 When a visitor navigates to that endpoint, the plugin send an HTTP request to a REST API endpoint.
 The API is available at https://jsonplaceholder.typicode.com/ and the endpoint to call is /users.The plugin will parse the JSON response and will use it to build and display an HTML table.

 == Installation ==

 This section describes how to install the plugin and get it working.

-1. Upload the plugin files to the `/wp-content/plugins/gman-end-point` directory, or install the plugin through the composer with "composer require german/gman-end-point" command.
+1. Just upload the plugin files to the `/wp-content/plugins/gman-end-point` directory, or install the plugin through the composer with "composer require german/gman-end-point" command.
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. (When installed, the plugin has to make available a custom endpoint on the WordPress site "/exercise/inpsyde".
 With “custom endpoint” we mean an arbitrary URL not recognized by WP as a standard URL, like a permalink or so.
 Note that this is not a REST endpoint.
 When a visitor navigates to that endpoint, the plugin has to send an HTTP request to a REST API endpoint.
 The API is available at https://jsonplaceholder.typicode.com/ and the endpoint to call is /users.